 In another area of the energy sector, drones fitted with cameras and sensors are being used to inspect, collect more accurate data and identify potential heat losses from solar PV plants using infrared cameras.

 Construction is another industry where drones in industry technology is fast being deployed for economic, social and environmental benefits.
 In social housing alone, £6.3 billion is spent annually across the UK on repairs and maintenance.
 A project undertaken by Connected Places Catapult and Yorkshire Housing, confirmed that drones allow assets to be inspected quicker and more cheaply, enabling preventive maintenance that saves 12-18% compared to reactive maintenance.
 Other benefits include: improved accessibility; avoidance of injuries and deaths from working at heights; and reduced disruption to residents and the public.

 In terms of environmental benefits, thermal data captured by drones can be used identify energy wastage through roofs, external walls, windows and defective insulations, and the use of drones in place of heavy plant construction can considerably reduce carbon emissions.

-Agriculture is a sector where drone technology could be set to deliver significant benefits at a time when the challenge of feeding the planet, while reducing global emissions, are putting pressure on farmers and agronomists to improve sustainability, resource management and produce traceability.
+Agriculture is a sector where drones in industry technology could be set to deliver significant benefits at a time when the challenge of feeding the planet, while reducing global emissions, is putting pressure on farmers and agronomists to improve sustainability, resource management and product traceability.

 Possibly even more exciting, high-resolution drone data can be used to count plants at speed and assess the fertility of crops, allowing agronomists to more accurately apply fertilizer, reduce wastage and plan irrigation.
 Artificial intelligence can also be used to analyse crops to provide an estimation of future yield enabling optimisation of the supply chain.